 Here we have a classic haunted house style plot with a somewhat cliched premise behind the storyline – a bet to stay the whole night in this abandoned old property, alone.
 It’s probably been done a million times in books as well as in real life.
 Pretty standard supernatural horror stuff!

-In fact, the story bares a heck of a lot of resemblance to the latter chapters of Laymon’s ‘Halloween Hunt’ (1986) Fastback.
+In fact, the story bares a heck of a lot of similarities to the latter chapters of Laymon’s ‘Halloween Hunt’ (1986) Fastback.
 The two books aren’t actually connected, but jeez is the ending similar in many respects!

 Anyway, the story doesn’t throw in many surprises for the reader.
 It kind of chugs along as you’d expect, a kind of paint-by-numbers horror story.
 That said, the character of Janice, does throw down a couple of clever little twists.
 But otherwise, it’s relatively run-of-the-mill haunted house horror shenanigans.